twigoftilia/advent_of_code_2018_twigoftilia/README.md

 [Advent of Code 2018](https://adventofcode.com/2018)

 Trying to learn rust, so why not take on some of the Advent of code 2018 challenges :)
 Busy busy, so the ambition is moderate.
-Mostly (only) weekends maybe?
+Mostly weekends...
 Warning - you should probably look at other peoples code for best practice idiomatic rust.

 ## Goals